thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 {: .copy-code}

 After a while when all resources will be successfully started you can open `http://{your-cluster-ip}:30001` in your browser (e.g. **http://192.168.49.2:30001**).
-You can check your cluster IP using command:
+You can check your cluster IP using the following command:

 ```bash
 minikube ip
 ```